Here you will find a range of useful resources which we have organized under the following headings:

 within the framework of good practice.
 Download the order form here

-The Declaration supports the right of every woman, man and child to
+The Declaration supports the right of every woman, man and child

-ethnic origin, religion, age, gender, and physical, social or
+and ethnic origin, religion, age, gender, and physical, social or

 economic condition.
 English only.